secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 ### How Pooled AEs work Cases

 - If a Pooled AE has capacity, they will click on an open case in the [Pooled Sales Team Queue](https://gitlab.my.salesforce.com/500?fcf=00B8X000009wTi0) and assign it to themselves, by changing the **Case Owner**.
-- Based on the email address entered during case creation, a Contact and Account will automatically be populated to the case.
+- Based on the email address entered during case creation, the Contact and Account will be automatically populated on the case.
 If there is no match, the Pooled AE should manually add in the customer Contact.
 This will then auto populate the Account field.
 - Information pertaining to the case will be displated in the **Web Form Details Section**, and/ or the **Description** box, based on the trigger that created the case.
 - Once assigned to a Pooled AE, the **Status** should be set to **In Progress**.
 This will also update the **Date/ Time First Responded** and **Time to First Response** fields.
 - The **Case Reason** should be updated based on the nature of the customer's request.
 If the case owner is unsure of what **Case Reason** to select, they can refer to this [document](https://docs.google.com/document/u/0/d/1cWuGo4XCAQmzMBcfUjF7Emr2undkz1ufcUFt4HKmIns/edit).
 - To work the case, the Pooled AE should contact the customer, adding relevant activities to the case, and/ or the related opportunity.
 They are also able to update the **Notes** field on the case,
-- They should also log activities on the Case, and relate them to the applicable opportunity.
 - Once a Case is considered resolved, the **Status** should be set to one of the four Closed options, and the **Resolution Action** updated.
 This will automatically update the **Date/ Time Closed** field.
 - If applicable, the related opportunity should also be closed.
 - At any time, a Pooled AE can view their cases by navigating to the **My Cases** list view in Salesforce.